Call of Duty: World at War – Zombies

-Call of Duty: World at War – Zombies (also known as simply Call of Duty: Zombies) is a first-person shooter video game developed by Ideaworks Game Studio, and published by Activision for iOS.
-It is a spin-off of the Call of Duty series, and based on the Zombies mode of Call of Duty: World at War.
-The game was released worldwide on November 16, 2009.
-The game allows for multiplayer cooperative gameplay locally via an ad hoc Wi-Fi or Bluetooth network, or globally via the internet.
-It also comes with the three other maps, Verrückt, Shi No Numa, and Der Riese.
-A sequel to the game, Call of Duty: Black Ops – Zombies has been published by Activision.
+Call of Duty: World at War – Zombies (also known as simply Call of Duty: Zombies) was a first-person shooter video game developed by Ideaworks Game Studio, and published by Activision for iOS.
+It was a spin-off of the Call of Duty series, and based on the Zombies mode of Call of Duty: World at War.
+The game was released worldwide for iPhone on November 16, 2009, and for iPad on April 1, 2010.
+The game allowed for multiplayer cooperative gameplay locally via an ad hoc Wi-Fi or Bluetooth network, or globally via the internet.
+It also came with the three other maps, Verrückt, Shi No Numa, and Der Riese.
+A sequel to the game, Call of Duty: Black Ops – Zombies, has been published by Activision.

-The game's setting originally takes place in a German bunker (Nacht der Untoten) during World War II from the viewpoint of a US Marine.
+The game's setting originally takes place in a German bunker (Nacht der Untoten, meaning "Night of the Undead" in German) during World War II from the viewpoint of a US Marine.
 SS soldiers who have become zombies attempt to infiltrate the bunker and attack the players, and the players must defend themselves in the process.